Understanding histamine intolerance begins with understanding what histamine is.

 Histamine Receptors

-Histamine receptors are located in many areas of the body, in the Nervous system, the heart, the lungs, the Digestive System, the Immune System and even in the adrenals (1).
+Histamine receptors are located in many areas of the body, in the Nervous System, the heart, the lungs, the Digestive System, the Immune System and even in the adrenals (1).
 There are 4 types of histamine receptors.
 H1R, H2R, H3R, and H4R.

 Histamine in Immune Response and Inflammation